prateekdesai04/Contact-keeper-MERN/README.md

 ## Features

--The user can register and add contacts
+- The user can register and add contacts
--The user can edit as well as delete contacts
+- The user can edit as well as delete contacts
--The user can filter contacts
+- The user can filter contacts